Professor Thomas Docherty

 Professor Thomas Docherty is Professor, and teaches on the English and Comparative Literary Studies programme.
 Thomas Docherty studied in Glasgow, Paris and Oxford.
 He graduated with his MA in English and French Language and Literature from Glasgow, where he also studied Mathematics and Philosophy.
 He then took a DPhil in Oxford.

 Thomas Docherty has published on most areas of English and comparative literature from the renaissance to the present day.
 He specialises in the philosophy of literary criticism, in critical theory, and in cultural history in relation primarily to European philosophy and literatures.
 Recent work has been done on matters of cultural policy related to international higher education.
-He is working on two new books, one on the University and Globalisation, and a second on Memory.
+He is working on a series of new books: 1) on Conditions of Democracy; 2) on Modern Violence; 3) on Commitment and Complicity.
 In addition, he has also started to write fiction.

 Teaching and supervision